Houses in Multiple Occupation

 We use national and local standards to assess the seriousness of any shortage in these and other areas.
 We take action using the Housing Health and Safety Rating System (HHSRS) to deal with any other hazards that might present a risk to the occupiers.

 There are specific amenity standards for licensable HMOs that recommend the maximum number of occupiers that may share toilets, washing facilities and cooking facilities.
-Additionally, there are management standards that apply to HMOs.
+Additionally, there are management standards that apply to HMOs, The Management of Houses in Multiple Occupation (England) Regulations 2006 and The Licensing and Management of Houses in Multiple Occupation and Other Houses (Miscellaneous Provisions) (England) Regulations 2006.
 A manager has a duty to ensure the property is maintained in a good condition, the water, gas and electricity supplies are maintained, the common areas are kept clean and in good repair, the living accommodation is maintained and arrangements are made for the storage of refuse.
 Residents are also required not to hamper or frustrate the manager from carrying out his/her responsibilities.

 Applications must be made to Winchester City Council.